 So, how’s the fun level on Legends?

 The footsteps of Space 1992 are huge, though.
-And difficult to fill by any one sequel that Gloryhammer could possibly master with a lot of success.
+And – thus – they’re equally difficult to fill by any one sequel that Gloryhammer could possibly master with a lot of success.
 Yet again, this new album latches seamlessly on to what was before.
 Although, a certain industrialized polish crept into the production.
 And – in turn – a lot of the delicious delirium that Space 1992 was famous for vanished into the mighty galaxy.
 Or perhaps it went through the vortex and disappeared forever.

-But then, I asked for nothing else, right?
-After all, I signed up for more wacky lunacy on a cosmic scale once I hit that play button.
+But then, the RMR ship’s crew asked for nothing else, right?
+After all, we all signed up for more wacky lunacy on a cosmic scale once RMR himself hit that play button.
 Along with the dark voice of da master telling me what the matter is this time.

 So, it all goes with the territory.

 True, some of the magic dust sadly left the building.
 But Legends from Beyond the Galactic Terrorvortex gorges with a score of insanely addictive tracks, with licks and hooks that are just irresistible.
 I found myself madly humming along Masters of the Galaxy, for instance.
 To the point that people stared weirdly at me.
 Or take Land of the Unicorns.
 You know, the one with two solos to boot.
-One on keys and the other with guitars.
+One done by the keyboard dude, and the other with guitars.

 Yet it is Christopher Bowes‘ (Alestorm) pretty astral-level songwriting skills that create all that liquid dust.
 The one substance that – finally – will be the downfall of Zargothrax and – sadly – lead to the demise of Angus McFife as well.
 But I am getting ahead of myself.